Can You Get a Mortgage With No Credit Score?

 Although you can qualify for a mortgage without a credit score, you’ll have more options and fewer restrictions if you actually have a credit score.
 Here are some simple ways to start building a credit history.

-→ Get a secured credit card: Your local bank may offer an option for you to deposit some money into an account, and then use it as a backstop to be issued a credit card.
+Get a secured credit card: A secured credit card allows you to deposit some cash, and then use it as collateral to back a credit card.
 The longer you use it, the more credit you build, until eventually you have enough of a score history to apply for regular unsecured cards.

-→ Open a regular credit card: Once you’ve got some credit history established, you can open a credit card, and then use it sparingly.
+Open an unsecured credit card: Once you’ve got some credit history established, you can open a traditional credit card, and then use it sparingly.
 Keep in mind that just having the card doesn’t generate a score — you must actually use it and make payments to drive the score.